 Captain E.J.
 Smith - White Star Line

 But his position as Captain was not to last for long as Smith was eyeing something even better.
 On January 31, 1880, he saw the White Star Line’s Britannic in Liverpool and promptly arranged a tour.
-Five times larger than the Lizzie Fennell, the Britannic was 5004 tons and 455 feet long.
+Five times larger than the Lizzie Fennell, Britannic was 5004 tons and 455 feet long.
 It was a twin funnel steamship, with 4 masts and single screw propulsion.

 In 1876 it received the Blue Riband, both westbound and eastbound, by averaging almost 16 knots.
 This was clearly the future of transatlantic travel and impressed Smith enough to prompt him to drop his command and join the White Star Line a few months later in March 1880.
+According to Smith's White Star document "Record of Service in Company" he officially joined the company on the 1st of March 1880.

 Preferring to be called Eleanor, she was 26 years old, the daughter of William Pennington, a farmer, while her Ted or Teddy as she sometimes called him was about ten years older, aged 37.